 Entrance Fees: $7/day adults, 12 and under are free

-If you mention Guadalupe River State Park to native Texans, they will immediately associate it with tubing in Texas thanks to the four miles of Guadalupe River frontage land located in Spring Branch, Texas.
+Suppose you mention Guadalupe River State Park to native Texans.
+In that case, they will immediately associate it with tubing in Texas thanks to the four miles of Guadalupe River frontage land in Spring Branch, Texas.

-Guadalupe River State Park also offers more than 13-miles of trails hiking and biking trails, including the .3 mile River Overlook Trail that provides a great view of the Guadalupe River.
+Guadalupe River State Park also offers more than 13 miles of hiking and biking trails, including the .3-mile River Overlook Trail, which provides a great view of the Guadalupe River.

 Read Next: 30 Charming Small Towns in Texas